zjwang11/IRVSP/README.md

 src_trace_v2.tar.gz  : for the VASP calculations with ISPIN=2.

-# irrep_bcs.a
+# IRVSP library
-*The library can be linked to by DFT packages, such as VASP, Quantum espresso, Siesta, Abinit, ELK, Wien2k.
+* The library can be linked to by DFT packages, such as VASP, Quantum espresso, Siesta, Abinit, ELK, Wien2k.

 # A general workflow for using irvsp
 * prepare your POSCAR file ...